 Q #4) What are the benefits of Pilot Testing?

 - It helps to get the error/bugs before software goes into the production

 - It helps to make a decision on whether a product can be launched or not.

 - It helps to improve the quality of the software.

 Q #5) Is Pilot-Testing an essential part of all research projects?

 Answer: This type of testing is essential for all the projects as it helps to know where the project research stands, and it helps to know the feasibility, cost, resources, and time span required for the project.
 It is an effort put to save a lot of time and effort in the future.

 Pilot-Testing is one of the important testing types as it is performed in the real environment by the end-users, who give their valuable feedback to improve the product.
 Testing in the real environment gives an insight into the product’s quality, and the bugs can be found and fixed before the system goes live.

-Prior to starting the pilot test, there are few things that need to be taken care of such as documentation, selection of a group of users, planning, and appropriate test environment.
+Prior to starting the pilot test, there are a few things that need to be taken care of such as documentation, selection of a group of users, planning, and an appropriate test environment.

-Depending on the results of the testing next strategy of the product can be decided whether to continue with fixes, suspending the testing, rollback to the previous configuration, or deploy the system in the production environment.
+Depending on the results of the testing next strategy of the product can be decided whether to continue with fixes, suspend the testing, roll back to the previous configuration, or deploy the system in the production environment.